Banner for the Dakota Territory Air Museum blog banner.

-Home to over 50 aircraft and 12,000 artifacts, the Dakota Territory Air Museum features one of the largest aviation history collections in the Upper Midwest.
+Home to more than 50 aircraft and 12,000 aviation artifacts, the Dakota Territory Air Museum is one of the largest aviation collections in the Upper Midwest.

 Step Inside the Hangars